yudhik11/GrabCut_MRF/README.md

+## Star this repo if you want to use the code.
+Happy coding!

-### “GrabCut” — Interactive Foreground Extraction using Iterated Graph Cuts
+# “GrabCut” — Interactive Foreground Extraction using Iterated Graph Cuts

 ### Yudhik Agrawal
 #### 20161093